neelriyer/neelriyer.github.io/_posts/2020-08-31-Cyclegan-Simple-English.md

 ![examples](https://junyanz.github.io/CycleGAN/images/objects.jpg)

 CycleGAN is a method of unpaired image to image translation.
-Unfortunately, its possible to use CycleGAN without fully understanding or appreciating the mathematics involved.
+Unfortunately, it's possible to use CycleGAN without fully understanding or appreciating the mathematics involved.
 That is a real shame.

 In this article I'll walkthrough the mathematics behind Cycle-Consistent Adversarial Networks.
 Please read the [paper](https://arxiv.org/pdf/1703.10593.pdf) for a more comprehensive explanation.